Emeritus Professor Toby Mottram DSc FIStructE CEng SFHEA

 - IStructE 2011 Service Award: 'For your much valued and extensive support to the Midland Counties Branch over a period of many years'.

-- Engineering Fibre Reinforced Polymer Composites.
+- Fibre Polymer Composites Structures.

 - Application of physical testing, non-destructive evaluation and numerical simulation to understanding the structural integrity and durability of structural systems.